var STATIC_BASE = 'http://static-cdn.weebly.com/';

 The solution: A magazine that Michele had read sat on the bench.

-The two most common types of modifier grammar errors are misplaced modifiers and dangling modifiers.
+The two most common types of modifier errors are misplaced modifiers and dangling modifiers.
 The example above is a misplaced modifier.

 How do I Fix a Misplaced Modifier?